Gcenx/macports-wine/README.md

 # macports-wine
 This branch focus having somewhat modern wine running on OS X Snow Leopard.\
-These are still WIP and lightly require additional many more reverts.
+These are still WIP and lightly require additional reverts.

 wine-stable-6.0.4 builds and runs.